Hydrogen in Queensland

 What we are doing

-On 30 May 2019, the Queensland Government released the Queensland Hydrogen Industry Strategy 2019-2024 (the strategy), a five-year plan to grow a sustainable hydrogen industry that supports renewable resources, creates jobs and strengthens our economy.
+In May 2019, the Queensland Government released the Queensland Hydrogen Industry Strategy 2019-2024 (the strategy), a 5-year plan to grow a sustainable hydrogen industry that supports renewable resources, creates jobs and strengthens our economy.
 The strategy positions Queensland to capitalise on emerging domestic and international renewable hydrogen opportunities.

 As part of the strategy, in excess of $60 million has already been committed across multiple initiatives to help stimulate the hydrogen supply chain and support future hydrogen jobs in Queensland.

-As a deliverable through the strategy, in May 2020 the Queensland Government released the Queensland Hydrogen Investor Toolkit (PDF, 2.6 MB) to assist investors planning to undertake hydrogen project developments in Queensland.
-The Toolkit provides an overview of the planning and information on other regulatory approvals in Queensland.
+As a deliverable through the strategy, in May 2020 the Queensland Government released the Queensland Hydrogen Investor Toolkit (PDF, 206KB) to assist investors planning to undertake hydrogen project developments in Queensland.
+The Toolkit, updated in 2022, provides an overview of the planning and information on other regulatory approvals in Queensland.

 In November 2020, Queensland became the first Australian jurisdiction to appoint a Minister for Energy, Renewables and Hydrogen and an Assistant Minister for Hydrogen Development.